-The USC 2023 is a 3-day track competition similar in format to the Formula Sun Grand Prix held annually in the US.
 Single and multi-occupant vehicles and vehicles of different size arrays are allowed to compete, with different weighting factors applied accordingly.

 The USC shall follow the ISF Recommended Procedures for Protests and Appeals document number ISF01-V1, first published in March 2015, with an appointed Chief Judge and independent Tribunal of Judges.

 Registration is officially open and teams wishing to register should email competitions@GlobalEEE.org to request the registration form.